petedejoy/documentation/v2/clickstream/sources/java.md

 #### Install the Library

-We reccomend installing the library with a build system like Maven.
+We reccommend installing the library with a build system like Maven.
 If you do it this way, you will have much less trouble upgrading and swapping out destinations.

 The library is distributed as a `jar` dependency via [Maven Central](http://search.maven.org/).
 Here's what it would look like with Maven.